On the complexity of equational decision problems for finite height(ortho)complemented modular lattices: Abstract

 \section{Abstract}

-We study the computational complexity of satisfiability problems for classes of simple finite height (ortho)complemented modular lattices $L$.
-For single finite $L$, these problems are shown to be $\mc{NP}$-complete; for $L$ of height at least $3$, equivalent to a feasibility problem for the division ring associated with $L$.
-Moreover, it is shown that, for the class of finite dimensional Hilbert spaces, the equational theory of the class of subspace ortholattices, as well as that of the class of endomorphism $*$-rings with pseudo-inversion, is complete for the complement of the Boolean part of the nondeterministic Blum-Shub-Smale model of real computation without constants.
+We study the computational complexity of the satisfiability problem and the complement of the equivalence problem for complemented (orthocomplemented) modular lattices $L$ and classes thereof.
+Concerning a simple $L$ of finite height, $\mc{NP}$-hardness is shown for both problems.
+Moreover, both problems are shown to be polynomial-time equivalent to the same feasibility problem over the division ring $D$ whenever $L$ is the subspace lattice of a $D$-vector space of finite dimension at least $3$.

+Considering the class of all finite dimensional Hilbert spaces, the equivalence problem for the class of subspace ortholattices is shown to be polynomial-time equivalent to that for the class of endomorphism $*$-rings with pseudo-inversion; moreover, we derive completeness for the complement of the Boolean part of the nondeterministic Blum-Shub-Smale model of real computation without constants.
 This result extends to the additive category of finite dimensional Hilbert spaces, enriched by adjunction and pseudo-inversion.

 \dedicatory{ Dedicated to the honor of Ralph Freese, Bill Lampe, and J.B.Nation}

 \subjclass{06C20, 16B50, 68Q17, 81P10} \keywords{Ortholattice of subspaces, matrix $*$-ring, complemented modular lattice, equational theory, satisfiability problems, complexity, Hilbert category}